Get Kids Moving With These Creative Play Ideas for Toddlers

 - A creative picnic or tea party is a great way for your preschooler to practice pouring and utensil skills without risking too much mess at the dinner table.
 Let your child take part in these special lunch times together each day to stay connected.

 - Toy musical instruments continue to be a great way for children to perfect their hand and finger coordination.
 Join in and sing along together.

 - Teaching rhythm is an important part of learning about music and song.
 Clap different beats together to help develop your child’s sense of rhythm.
 Drums and other toy instruments make this even more fun.

 - Your growing child will become more adept at various forms of art using different materials and tools.
 Frequent art projects together are great fun and will exercise your child’s creative mind.

 - Your preschooler’s expert hands will love building with more advanced blocks and interlocking plastic sets.
-Joining your child in this type of play builds his sense of importance and confidence.
+Joining your child in this type of creative play builds his sense of importance and confidence.

-Social and cognitive development
+Social and Cognitive Development

 - Older toddlers love to imitate their caregivers.
 Pretend grown-up toys like phones, tool sets, toy kitchen items and more help your child feel they are part of your world.

 - Car rides are a great time to interact with your kids.
 Singing songs or nursery rhymes, pointing to police cars and fire trucks, or just asking questions and talking together will help you stay connected.